 Bulgaria declares state of emergency over coronavirus

-The Bulgarian parliament voted unanimously on Friday to declare a state of emergency until April 13 to contain the spread of coronavirus after the number of confirmed cases in the country rose to 23.
+The Bulgarian parliament voted unanimously on Friday to declare a state of emergency until April 13 to contain the spread of coronavirus after the number of confirmed cases in the country more than tripled to 23.

+Prime Minister Boyko Borissov appealed to Bulgarians to follow the rules, saying that on Thursday alone 14 people that were supposed to be under quarantine did not observe it.
+"We want this state of emergency for one month," Borissov told parliament.
+"We need it for those who violate quarantine."

-The government also plans a revision of the 2020 state budget to allocate more funds to support the healthcare system, Prime Minister Boyko Borissov told deputies.
+The government also plans a revision of the 2020 state budget to allocate more funds to support the healthcare system, Borissov said.
+Bulgaria has already limited indoor mass gatherings to 250 people to curb the spread of the infection.
+The government has urged businesses to apply flexible working time and allow employees to work remotely where possible.

+The Bulgarian Football Union suspended all soccer matches on Friday for one month due to the coronavirus outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)